darshan-55/chatgpt/README.md

-Certainly!
-Here's a comprehensive `README.md` for your GitHub repository, tailored to your project hosted at [chatgpt-alpha-six-67.vercel.app](https://chatgpt-alpha-six-67.vercel.app/).
-This template is inspired by best practices observed in similar projects citeturn0search0.

----

 # ChatGPT Assistant UI

 A sleek, responsive AI chatbot interface built with Next.js and the Vercel AI SDK, powered by OpenAI's GPT-4.
 Easily deployable on Vercel, this project offers a seamless conversational experience.